How to Flip an Image in Google Docs

 FAQs: How to Rotate an Image/ Flip an Image in Google Docs

-1. Can I rotate/ flip an image in Google Docs mobile version?
+1. How to flip an image in Google Docs mobile version?
+Can I rotate/ flip an image in Google Docs mobile?

 Unfortunately, it is not possible to flip or rotate an image on the Google Docs mobile version.
 The steps described above apply only to the web version.
 However, Google Docs does allow you to add and delete images in the iOS and Android mobile apps.